Rogermax/javascript_course/lesson1/README.md

 JavaScript is a popular programming language for web development.
 It's a great language for beginners because of its simplicity and wide usage.

 ## Exercises
-Check the `exercises` folder for this lesson's exercises.
-Follow the steps and read the comments.
+Check each one of this buttons to learn while coding.
+Follow the steps, read the comments and execute your code.